AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/share-to-social.md

 **To add this bookmarklet to the bookmarks bar on your browser, do the following:**

 1. Ensure that the bookmarks tab is enabled in the browser.
-1. Log in to Captivate Prime as a learner.
+1. Log in to Learning Manager as a learner.
 1. Click Social Learning from the left navigation panel.
 If it is not visible, then contact your administrator.
 1. Drag the **Share to Social** icon to the bookmarks bar in your browser.